aspose-cells/Aspose.Cells-API-References/english/go-cpp/Walls/GetHeightPx/_index.md

 ## GetHeightPx function

-Gets the height of top to bottom in units of pixels after calls Chart.Calculate() method.
+Gets the height from top to bottom in units of pixels after calling the Chart.Calculate() method.

 ```go